bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

    ![](/img/xamarin-archive.jpg)
 3. Make sure the required inputs of the Step have appropriate values.
 By default, all the inputs are [Env Vars](/getting-started/getting-started-steps/#environment-variables-as-step-inputs).
 Click on the **Env Vars** tab in the Workflow Editor to change the value of the Env Var.
    * Path to the Xamarin Solution file: the location of your Xamarin solution file.
    * Xamarin project configuration: the solution configuration, set up in Visual Studio, that you want to run on Bitrise.
-Change the appropriate environment variable if you want to run a different configuration; for example, if you only want to build an iOS project, as opposed to both iOS and Android projects.
+Change the appropriate Env Var if you want to run a different configuration; for example, if you only want to build an iOS project, as opposed to both iOS and Android projects.
    * Xamarin solution platform: the target platform of your solution configuration.

 ### Deploying to the App Store